'Golf chose me. It's the most fun thing I have'

 This video is part of the third edition of BBC's India Sportswoman of The Year.
 Head here to find out more about the nominees and vote for your favourite.

-Reporter: Vandna Vijay
+Reporter: Vandna Vijay, Video editor: Prem Boominathan